 Before diving into the specifics of cPanel, let’s take a moment to understand why website security is so important.
 A compromised website can lead to:

-ModSecurity is a powerful web application firewall (WAF) that helps protect your website from common threats like SQL injection, cross-site scripting (XSS), and other vulnerabilities.
-You can enable and configure ModSecurity directly from your cPanel dashboard to block malicious traffic and prevent attacks.
+ModSecurity is a web application firewall (WAF) that helps protect your website from common threats like SQL injection, cross-site scripting (XSS), and other vulnerabilities.
+In cPanel, you can enable ModSecurity under the Security section.
+Once activated, it will automatically monitor and block suspicious activity on your site.

 While cPanel provides robust security tools, it’s important to follow best practices to maximize their effectiveness: